-Why Use SQL Partitioning?
+Why SQL Partitioning Matters?

 Streamlined Data Management

-Simplified Querying and Analysis
+Simplified Querying and Analysis with the PARTITION BY clause

 Partition Key